Join Our Team

 Lewisville, TX Full-time Operations

 FAST Photonics USA Inc., a dynamic startup based in the north Dallas area, is at the forefront of manufacturing high-speed optical transceivers for cutting-edge applications in Data Center Interconnect (DCI), High-Performance Computing (HPC), and Artificial Intelligence (AI).
-We are currently seeking a Warehouse Associate to join our Operations team.
+We are currently seeking a Warehouse Associate to join our Quality team.

 Job Summary